 “There is no rule on how to write.
 Sometimes it comes easily and perfectly; sometimes it’s like drilling rock and then blasting it out with charges.” – Ernest Hemingway

-Why do I write my essays?
+Why do I write these essays?
 I guess it’s partially a networking/resume thing.
 Potential business partners can see the things I’m interested in, passionate about, and things I have some experience with.
 But that’s more of a byproduct of the main reason I write.

 Those are my selfish reasons, but I also do it for my family.
-I want to build a journal of knowledge and wisdom about life and business that my family can use to better themselves even if I’m not here.
+I want to build a journal of knowledge and wisdom about life and business that my family can use to better themselves even when I’m not here.
 When I’m not writing about things that feed my curiosity, then I’m writing about what I would want to teach my own kids; skills and lessons that would make them better, more holistic humans.